Abhiroop2004/Data-Corruption-Playground/README.md

 **Note**<br>
 This program is for educational purposes only and serves as a playground to explore data corruption techniques and understand the concept of file integrity.
 It is not intended for real-world file manipulation or security applications.
+Sample files have been added for the same purpose.

 **Disclaimer**<br>
 I am not liable for any loss or damage resulting from the use of this code.
 Use it at your own risk.